Indonesia rolls out nearly $25 billion more spending for coronavirus

 “I’m scared ... but I have a family that I have to provide for ... where would I get money from?” said the father of two.

-Reporting by Maikel Jefriando; Additional reporting by Wilda Asmarini and Bernadette Christina Munthe; Writing by Fathin Ungku and Gayatri Suroyo; Editing by Andrew Heavens, Robert Birsel
+Additional reporting by Wilda Asmarini, Tabita Diela, Agustinus Beo Da Costa and Bernadette Christina Munthe; writing by Fathin Ungku and Gayatri Suroyo; editing by Andrew Heavens, Robert Birsel, Larry King